Thanksgiving Chicken & Gravy

 Scale

-• one 45 pound whole chicken, trimmed of excess fat & thoroughly patted try
+• one 45 pound whole chicken, trimmed of excess fat and thoroughly patted try

 • savory herb oil (below)